dilejt/ksiegarnia/README.md

 ## General Information
 Web application that allows you to add items with information about the book: author, title and book cover in the form of an image file.
 The item can also be deleted, sorted ascending or descending.
 The list is paginated to display up to 4 books and filters to search by name or author.
 The page has an animated caption and a list.
 The data is stored in a MySQL database named ksiegarnia and table ksiazka.
+Autoincrementation is applied to the primary key id.
+The other columns are title, author, and img.

 ## Technologies Used